-Owing back taxes isn't an automatic deal-breaker when you apply for a Federal Housing Administration mortgage.
-As long as you're paying off your debt, the fact you paid late doesn't disqualify you.
-It may, however, affect your finances and your credit score enough that you can't land as big a mortgage as you'd like.
+Owing back taxes isn't an automatic deal-breaker when you apply for a Federal Housing Administration (FHA) mortgage.
+As long as you're paying off your debt, the fact that you got into tax trouble doesn't disqualify you.
+Potential lenders will simply treat your tax debt as they would any other loan or credit card obligation.

 Like all debts, however, your tax debt does impact your overall credit rating.
 As such, it could impact your chances of FHA loan approval in the same manner as any other debt.

 Although the back tax payments alone usually won't disqualify you, that tax debt along with your other debts can affect your credit rating and debt-to-income ratio, thus reducing your chances of getting an FHA loan.

 Debt-to-Income Ratio Requirements

 Qualifying for an FHA loan hinges on the ratio of your debt payments to your income.
 To qualify for an FHA mortgage, the total amount of your monthly housing payment cannot exceed 31 percent of your income.
 The amount of your monthly housing expenses and your other debts combined cannot exceed 41 percent of your income.